Las Vegas National Wildlife Refuge Visitor Center, peach building with a green roof

 Visit Us

-The Other Las Vegas!
-What happens here, stays with you!
-Come rejuvenate your soul by enjoying nature at Las Vegas National Wildlife Refuge, located in the State of New Mexico, Land of Enchantment!
-Enjoy hiking trails, an 8 mile scenic auto tour loop drive, and an observation deck lookout for wildlife watching.
-The views are magnificent at this beautiful Refuge!
-What happens here, you will want to share with Everyone!
+National Wildlife Refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
+Welcome to the Other Las Vegas, a place where you can do just that!
+Come rejuvenate your soul by enjoying nature at Las Vegas National Wildlife Refuge, located in the State of New Mexico, Land of Enchantment.
+Enjoy a variety of activities such as hiking, wildlife viewing, photography, and hunting.
+The views are magnificent at this beautiful Refuge.
+What happens here, stays with you, an experience you will want to share with everyone!

 Location and Contact Information